Veil-of-Aether/game-core/README.md

 - Push to your fork and open a pull request

-- Wait for review and we’ll get back to you ASAP!
+- Wait for review and we'll get back to you ASAP!

 ## Guidelines
 - Keep code clean, readable, and in snake_case.